JornWildt/Mason/Documentation/Mason-draft-2.md

 ### Generic actions with any kind of payload

-The action type `any` is a "catch all" for sending any kind of data in an action.
+The action type `any` is a catch all for sending any kind of data in an action.

 **Example usage of `any` action**